 In cases where children refuse to use the above methods, bathing in fresh water without soaps is a reasonable alternative.
 Showers also tend to have less risk of water entry into the middle ear via the grommet.

 In the first 2 weeks after the placement of the grommet, the eardrum is still healing.
 During this time, it is best to avoid swimming.

 Pool water is less likely to enter the middle ear via a grommet due to the surface tension of this water, even with submersion and shallow diving.
 Consequently, once the healing period is complete, it is usually safe to swim in a swimming pool or the ocean.

 Having a grommet in place does create a slightly higher risk of ear infection when exposed to water compared with people without grommets.
 Some people will develop an ear infection, or in some cases recurrent ear infections related to the grommets and water.
 When an infection occurs, there will usually be discharge from the ear and sometimes pain.
 The usual treatment involves eardrops and is best completed under the guidance of Dr Morrissey or your GP.

 Given a slightly increased risk of infection as mentioned above, Dr Morrissey recommends the following precautions to minimise the risk of ear infection with grommets:

-If water inadvertently gets into the ear, drying the ear with a warm hairdryer can reduce the risk of infection by minimising the time with water present in the ear.
+If water inadvertently gets into the ear, drying the ear with a warm hairdryer or tissue spear can reduce the risk of infection by minimising the time with water present in the ear.